 - 1. Household Questionnaire.

-- Questionnaires for individual women.
+- 2. Questionnaires for individual women.

 - 3. Questionnaires for individual men.

 - 4. Questionnaires for children under five.

 These questionnaires were based on standard MICS4 questionnaires1 that were adapted to reflect the conditions and objectives of the survey specific to the Republic of Belarus.
 Standard MICS4 questionnaires were translated from English into Russian.
-During the development of the adapted version of the questionnaires, the National Statistical Committee of the Republic of Belarus cooperated with specialists from the Ministry of Health of the Republic of Belarus, the Ministry of Education of the Republic of Belarus, the Ministry of Belarus, the Ministry of Belarus, and with experts of international organizations: the United Nations Children's Fund (UNICEF), the United Nations Population Fund (UNFPA) and the United Nations Joint Programme on HIV/AIDS (UNAIDS).
+During the development of the adapted version of the questionnaires, the National Statistical Committee of the Republic of Belarus cooperated with specialists from the Ministry of Health of the Republic of Belarus, the Ministry of Education of the Republic of Belarus, the Ministry of Belarus, and with experts of the Republic of Belarus, the Ministry of Belarus, and with experts of international organizations: the United Nations Children's Fund (UNICEF), the United Nations Population Fund (UNFPA) and the United Nations Joint Programme on HIV/AIDS (UNAIDS).